 The London Dungeon is a mix of themed rides and shows that bring to life London’s haunted past.
 Meet Jack the Ripper, Sweeney Todd, Guy Fawkes, and other murderers.

-Continue along the South Bank to The London Eye, one of the iconic images of the city.
-The 135-metre-high observation wheel makes a full rotation every 30 minutes providing an excellent view over London.
+The London Eye is one of the iconic images of the city.
+The 135-metre-high observation wheel completes a full rotation every 30 minutes, offering excellent views of London.

 Built for the millennium, it was originally intended to be temporary, but 25 years later it is still going strong.